Record high inflation pushes eurozone shares to session lows | Business

 Eurozone shares hit session lows on Tuesday after data showed inflation rose to a record high in May, spurring bets of bigger interest rate hikes by the European Central Bank (ECB).
 Inflation in the 19 countries sharing the euro accelerated to 8.1% in May from 7.4% in April, beating expectations for 7.7% as price growth continued to broaden, indicating that it is no longer just energy pulling up the headline figure.

+Nordic stocks hit a record high on Tuesday, last up 1% and among the day's rare outperformers along with London's FTSE index.
+A 9.4% jump in consumer goods giant Unilever, lifted British stocks, after it named activist investor Nelson Peltz to its board.

-Dutch specialty chemicals maker DSM jumped 6.3% on plans to merge with Swiss peer Firmenich.
-DSM also announced the sale of its engineering materials subsidiary for 3.85 billion euros ($4.13 billion) to private equity firm Advent International and German chemicals company Lanxess Lanxess surged 10.8%.
+Dutch speciality chemicals maker DSM jumped 8.0% on plans to merge with Swiss peer Firmenich.
+DSM also announced the sale of its engineering materials subsidiary for 3.85 billion euros ($4.13 billion) to private equity firm Advent International and German chemicals company Lanxess Lanxess surged 11.2%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)